 Rounder Records

 The label’s newfound success enabled it to move to larger quarters in Cambridge and further expand its staff.
-By the early 1980s, Rounder was one of the top three independent record companies in the US.
+By the early 1980s, Rounder was one of the top three independent record companies in the United States.
 Not only was the label selling more albums, but it was able to acquire other companies such as Philo Records, a Vermont-based folk-music label with established singer-songwriters such as Rosalie Sorrels, Jean Redpath and Nancy Griffith.

-And while Thorogood left Rounder for a larger label, MCA, Krauss stayed on, continuing to release hits; one of her biggest was a 1995 version of Keith Whitley’s “When You Say Nothing At All,” which went to #2 in the Billboard Hot Country Singles chart.
-Krauss showed her versatility by collaborating with former Led Zeppelin vocalist Robert Plant in 2007 on the LP Raising Sand – released by Rounder – which won five Grammys.
+In the mid-1980s, Rounder signed Alison Krauss, a bluegrass-country vocalist who went on to become one of the label’s most popular (and among the biggest-selling artists of her genre in history).
+Recording solo albums as well as ones with her band, Union Station, she was soon being nominated for Grammy Awards and her music was well-received by bluegrass and country stations nationwide.
+Though Thorogood left Rounder for a larger label, MCA, Krauss stayed on, continuing to release hits; one of her biggest was a 1995 version of Keith Whitley’s “When You Say Nothing At All,” which went to #2 in the Billboard Hot Country Singles chart.
+Krauss showed her versatility by collaborating with former Led Zeppelin vocalist Robert Plant in 2007 on the LP Raising Sand – released by Rounder – which won five Grammys, and the label signed a number of other well-known artists including soul icon Irma Thomas, who recorded 10 albums for Rounder between 1986 and 2008.

 After four decades of independence, the Concord Music Group purchased Rounder in 2010, acquiring Rounder’s far-ranging catalog which, in addition to Krauss, included children’s star Raffi, singer-songwriter Mary Chapin Carpenter, banjo legend Béla Fleck and numerous performers from the bluegrass and roots categories.
+Rounder’s founders continued to be as hands-on as ever, though, and the label retained offices in Burlington, Massachusetts (where it had moved in 2007).

-Rounder’s founders remained as hands-on as ever, though, and the label retained offices in Burlington, Massachusetts (where it had moved in 2007).
-As the industry continued to change, however, the new owners decided to move all the label’s operations to Nashville in 2013.
-Given how many bluegrass and country artists had been part of the label – and how many of them came from Southern states – the relocation made commercial sense despite the risk of Rounder losing its ties to the greater Boston area, where it had spent over 40 years.
+In 2013, as the music industry continued to change, the new owners decided to move all Rounder operations to Nashville.
+Given how many bluegrass and country artists had been part of the label – and how many of them came from Southern states – the relocation made commercial sense despite the risk of Rounder losing its close ties to greater Boston, where it had spent over 40 years.
+The label’s three founders stayed in the Boston area and continued to be involved with the label even though the new headquarters are about 950 miles south.
+Rounder has been “true to its goal” over the decades, according to cofounder Bill Nowlin: “to present good and even important music, and to try to spread the word about the music to the broadest audience we can.”

 (by Donna Halper)